kayabaNerve/cryptonote-library/README.md

 - Monero requires selected mixins, by median, be within the last 40% of outputs.
 This library doesn't handle this, instead trusting that the defined oldest output is within the last 40% of outputs.

 - Monero selects half its mixins from X to Y and then half from X to Z, where is X is the start of mixin-able outputs, Y is one week ago, and Z is now.
-This library selects all 10 from X to Z. This causes the real output to frequently be the last mixin.
+This library selects all 10 from X to Z. This causes the real output to frequently be the last mixin if there's any decent rate of turnover.

 - Monero has a minimum fee this library checks against.
 Not all CryptoNote coins have this functionality (Turtlecoin doesn't).
 To implement the non-existent RPC route/calculation on such coins, have the RPC route return (1, 1) and the fee calculation function return 0.